 Oh Gosh, y’all!
 I haven’t enjoyed making a craft this much in awhile.
 I love love this Constellation Jar.
+If your kids enjoy looking at the night sky, they will too!
 You can do this with nearly anything glass you have- mason jar, wine bottle, bowl, really the choice is yours, and it doesn’t require a steady hand or any art skill, so put that out of your head right now.
 Now before we get started on this constellation jar, I wanted to make sure you knew about other fun jar crafts you can do here!

 - Mardi Gras Calming Jar